 Trump A Story With Great Dialogue

-Ever read a great story with a weak plot, but with fantastically shocking dialogue?
+Ever read a great story with a weak plot but with fantastically shocking dialogue?
 Studying dialogue is something I’m always advocating to improve writing conversation flow and keep the pages turning.
-Sometimes a good step forward in writing better dialogue is writing down what you’re successfully employing in the dialogue of some of your best and worst stories.
-Lately I’m going over my first video appearance on French Press Bookworks Author Roundtable and I’m always learning.
+Sometimes a good step forward in writing better dialogue is writing everything down.

 Keep it short.
 Don’t write run-on dialogue or start using big words that you wouldn’t hear in conversations or confrontations.